 THE INSTITUTION'S SCORE

-Capital acts as a bulwark against losses and affords protection for members during periods of financial instability for the credit union.
-It follows then that when it comes to measuring an an institution's financial stability, capital is key.
-When looking at safety and soundness, the more capital, the better.
+Capital works as a buffer against losses and provides protection for members when a credit union is experiencing economic instability.
+Therefore, when it comes to measuring an an institution's financial stability, capital is key.
+When it comes to safety and soundness, the more capital, the better.